Dam row: DMK, Cong. stage walkout

 Congress’ Legislature Party Leader K.R.
 Ramasamy said the actions of governments in neighbouring States have been detrimental to the interests of the farmers.

 In response, Mr. Palaniswami listed out the steps taken by the State government in the Siruvani dam issue.
-“Till now, 13 letters have been sent to the Kerala government and seven letters to the Ministry of Water Resources,” he said.‘Parties politicising issue’
+“Till now, 13 letters have been sent to the Kerala government and seven letters to the Ministry of Water Resources,” he said.

 The opposition parties were “politicising” the issue but the Chief Minister was determined in protecting the rights of the farmers in the State, he added.